 Risk factors such as awkward positions, repetition, force and lack of recovery time can be reduced with accommodations or modifications to the work environment.

-How to maintain a neutral posture at work
+How to maintain a neutral posture at work while sitting

 A neutral posture helps mitigate the risks that go along with awkward positions and postures.
 Whether you’re sitting or standing, some basic guidelines apply.

 Follow these six ergonomic tips for maintaining proper posture:

 - Keep your feet resting comfortably on the floor or